All bark, no bite: although this fish looks intimidating, it is typically not aggressive and swims away when approached.

 - Full flavor, meaty firm texture with large flakes, low fat content and off-white color when cooked.

-- Some larger barracuda species (especially in the Atlantic) have been associated with ciguatera poisoning.
-Locally caught fish have shown no signs of such toxicity.
+- Although larger barracuda species (especially in the Atlantic) are associated with ciguatera poisoning, this species does not show signs of such toxicity.

 - Available fresh between April to Mid-September; Frozen available all year long.